As an author or a publisher, you’re going to be doing a ton of book marketing in an attempt to direct readers to your book’s Amazon page.

 Many readers know Kirkus, as it’s been around a long time and is considered a trusted source with unbiased reviews.

-Lastly, Charles did a one-sentence bio, in case people don’t scroll down to view the bio:
+Lastly, Charles added a one-sentence bio, in case people don’t scroll down to view the bio:

 Note: he saves his more complete bio for his Amazon Author Page.